-The Company relies on a limited number of outside subcontractors and suppliers for the production of silicon wafers, packaging and certain other tasks.
+The Company relies on a limited number of third-party subcontractors and suppliers for the production of silicon wafers, packaging and certain other tasks.
 Disruption or termination of supply sources or subcontractors, due to natural disasters such as an earthquake or other causes, could delay shipments and could have a material adverse effect on the Company.
 Although there are generally alternate sources for these materials and services, qualification of the alternate sources could cause delays sufficient to have a material adverse effect on the Company.
-Several of the Company's outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan, Europe and Israel.
-The Company's largest source of silicon wafers is an outside foundry located in China and a significant amount of the Company's assembly and test operations are conducted by third-party contractors in China, Malaysia, Taiwan, Thailand, Korea and the Philippines.
-For fiscal year 2016, approximately 28% of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and this percentage could be higher in future periods.
-For fiscal years 2015 and 2014, approximately 37% and 38% of the Company's silicon in terms of cost of wafers was supplied by this third-party foundry in China, respectively.
+Several of the Company's third-party subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan and Israel.
+A significant amount of the Company's assembly and test operations are conducted by third-party contractors in China, Malaysia, Taiwan, Thailand, Korea and the Philippines.
+For fiscal year 2017, approximately 25% of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and this percentage could be higher in future periods.
+For fiscal years 2016 and 2015, approximately 28% and 37% of the Company's silicon in terms of cost of wafers was supplied by this third-party foundry in China, respectively.

-In fiscal year 2016, authorized distributors accounted for approximately 58% of the Company's net sales.
+In fiscal year 2017, authorized distributors accounted for approximately 65% of the Company's net sales.
 Generally, the Company does not have long-term contracts with its distributors and most can terminate their agreement with little or no notice.
-For fiscal year 2016, our two largest distributors were based in Asia.
+For fiscal year 2017, our two largest distributors were based in Asia.